-As vacation and time away from work are known to boost concentration, creativity, and morale, unlimited PTO may be the unsung hero to retaining employees.
-While there is uncertainty surrounding the new trend, it is clear that it may greatly benefit the employees and the employer's culture - but a carelessly crafted policy will also expose employers to substantial risks.
+As vacation and time away from work are known to boost concentration, creativity, and morale, unlimited PTO may be the unsung hero to combat the Great Resignation for employers.
+While there is uncertainty surrounding the new trend, it is clear that it may greatly benefit the employees and your culture - but a carelessly crafted policy will also expose employers to substantial risks.